filecoin-project/filecoin-docs/content/en/reference/built-in-actors/overview/index.md

 ### PaymentChannelActor

-The `PaymentChannelActor` creates and manages _payment channels_, a mechanism for off-chain microtransactions for Filecoin DApps to be reconciled on-chain at a later time with less overhead than a standard on-chain transaction, and no gas costs.
+The `PaymentChannelActor` creates and manages _payment channels_, a mechanism for off-chain microtransactions for Filecoin dApps to be reconciled on-chain at a later time with less overhead than a standard on-chain transaction, and no gas costs.
 Payment channels are uni-directional and can be funded by adding to their balance.
 To create a payment channel and deposit fund, a user calls the `PaymentChannelActor`.
 This actor does not interact directly with the FVM.

 ### StoragePowerActor